- (206) 543-4800

 Samuel Ostroff is a historian, educator, and administrator.
 He earned his Ph.D. in History and South Asia Studies at the University of Pennsylvania and holds a M.A. in Middle Eastern, South Asian, and African Studies from Columbia University.
 He completed his undergraduate studies at Bucknell University.
 In addition to his academic background, Samuel brings administrative and grant writing experience in the non-profit, education, and social impact sectors to the South Asia Center.

 Raised in the Pacific Northwest, Samuel enjoys hiking, running, biking, skiing, yoga, meditation, and gardening and is an ardent supporter of Arsenal Football Club.
-He lives in Seattle with his wife and two-year-old son.
+He lives in Seattle with his partner and three-year-old son.

 - University of Pennsylvania, PhD, History and South Asia Studies, 2016